Mastsam10/platform/TROUBLESHOOTING.md

 10. **NEVER modify webhook logic when fixing transcription issues**
 11. **Test each system independently before combining changes**
 12. **Document all discoveries and changes immediately**
+13. **CRITICAL: When database records exist but don't appear in API responses, check for Next.js caching issues first**
+14. **Always add `export const dynamic = 'force-dynamic'` to API routes that need fresh data**
+15. **Use `export const runtime = 'nodejs'` for database operations to ensure consistent behavior**
+16. **CRITICAL: Cloudflare Stream URLs work with Deepgram when using signed URLs**
+17. **Use job queues with rescheduling instead of permanent failures for async processing**
+18. **Signed URLs are essential for secure external service access**
+19. **Cloudflare UID serves as both asset_id and playback_id**
+20. **Job rescheduling prevents timing-related failures in transcription system**

 ## Systematic Change Management